yoannchb-pro/google-img-scrap/README.md

 ## Params

 - "search" (String) what you want to search
+- "execute" (Function) allow you to execute a function to remove "gstatic.com" domains for example
 - "excludeWords" (Array of String) exclude some words from the search
 - "domains" (Array of String) filter by domains
 - "excludeDomains" (Array of String) exclude some domains